Admissions Process for Community Partner Programs

 Anyone can apply for a childcare subsidy voucher by contacting Wake County Health & Human Services at 919-212-9285 (English, Spanish) or [email protected].
 If funding is not available when you apply, you can request to be placed on the Waiting List.
 Families will be contacted via email or letter when funding becomes available.

 Please complete our Interest Form to share information about your child and your contact information.
 Be sure to note any important information about your child and/or the type of program you are looking for (preschool, transition to k, part-time or full-time, etc.).
-This will enable our administrative team to follow up with you and move towards next steps.
+This will enable our Admissions Team to follow up with you and move towards next steps.

-3. Application – If you are interested in enrolling your child, you will be given an application to be completed and returned with a registration fee.
+Step 3.
+Application – Once the family has completed the school tour, information will be provided regarding availability or waitlist options.
+If you are interested in enrolling your child, you will be given an application to be completed and returned with a registration fee.
 If space is not immediately available, you may choose to have your child added to our waiting list.
-If your child will be accessing our program through one of our community partners (WCPSS or NCPK) you will work with your case manager to discuss placement.
+If your child will be accessing our program through one of our community partners (WCPSS, NCPK, WTS) you will work with your case manager/contact to discuss placement.

 Step 4.
 Enrollment – All required enrollment forms must be completed and on-file with the school before a child will be able to attend school.
 To reserve an enrollment spot for a child, the parent/guardian must complete and submit an Enrollment Application and the required registration fee as listed on the Enrollment Agreement cover sheet.
 Registration fees are non-refundable.

 Step 5.
 Start Date – A start date will be established by the Admissions Team and communicated to families.
 Classroom placement and teacher assignments are shared in late August for the new school year, and upon enrollment for students joining mid-year.